Lewis Stein

-Lewis Stein (born 1945) was an American visual artist living in New York City.
+Lewis Stein (1945 – April 22, 2022) was an American visual artist who lived in New York City.

 Early life and education

 Stein was born in New York City in 1945.
 He attended the Massachusetts Institute of Technology in Cambridge, Massachusetts, between 1964 and 1966, and the University of California at Berkeley between 1966 and 1968.
 He studied architecture at MIT and sculpture at the University of California at Berkeley.

 Work

-Stein's earliest work consisted of large acrylic or alkyd on gessoed canvas paintings in the minimalist mode which he has described as “anti-paintings.”
+Stein's earliest work consisted of large acrylic or alkyd on gessoed canvas paintings in the minimalist mode which he had described as “anti-paintings.”
 As he explained to Mousse Magazine in 2017, “I was using painting to deconstruct painting.
 I wasn’t thinking of making fun of painting, but they’re funny paintings.”